Provable Acceleration for Diffusion Models under Minimal Assumptions: Main results

-In short, the proposed sampler first uses a single-step DDPM to generate an intermediate point $Y^\md_t$, which enables the incorporation of an additional term $\clip_t\big\{\alpha_{t}^{3/2}s_{t-1}(Y^\md_t) - s_t\big(Y_t + (1-\alpha_t)Z^\md_t\big)\big\}$ in updating $Y_{t-1}$.
-This additional term can be viewed as a refined second-order approximation to the score function, thereby leading to a faster convergence rate.
-To mitigate potential large approximation errors in worst-case scenarios, we introduce a thresholding procedure---a technique also used in practical applications \citep{saharia2022photorealistic}.
-While this second-order approximation idea shares similarities with existing ODE-based accelerated samplers \citep{lu2022dpm,li2024accelerating}, by injecting additional random noise, our approach reduces discretization error and attains faster sampling speeds compared to these fully deterministic acceleration schemes.
+In short, our proposed sampler first employs a DDPM-type update rule to generate a mid-point $Y^\md_t$.
+This intermediate step allows to incorporate an extra term into the subsequent update for $Y_{t-1}$.
+This additional term acts as a refined second-order approximation for the score function, effectively reducing the discretization error and leading to a faster convergence rate.
+To mitigate potentially large approximation errors in worst-case scenarios, we introduce a thresholding procedure---a technique also used in practical applications \citep{saharia2022photorealistic}.

+While this idea of leveraging a second-order approximation shares similarities with existing ODE-based accelerated samplers (e.g.\ \citet{lu2022dpm}), our method distinguishes itself by injecting additional random noise in each iteration.
+This stochastic component effectively reduces the second-order discretization error on average, thereby enabling faster sampling speeds without the second-order accuracy assumptions on the Jacobians of scores required in prior works \citep{li2024accelerating}.
+Moreover, even though our sampler introduced random noise, it draws on insights from discretizing a probability flow ODE---a connection we will on in Section~\ref{sec:analysis} when we discuss the rationale of the acceleration scheme.

-\begin{remark} Instead of running the sampling procedure to $t=0$, we stop the update at $t=1$ and take $p_{X_1}$ as the new target distribution.
-This is often referred to \emph{early stopping}, as the score functions can blow up as $t\rightarrow 0$ for non-smooth target data distributions and hence it is generally impossible to obtain non-trivial total variation or KL divergence guarantees.
+\begin{remark} Instead of running the sampling procedure all the way to $t=0$, we stop the update at $t=1$ and take $p_{X_1}$ as the new target distribution.
+Since $X_1 = \sqrt{\alpha_1}X_0+\sqrt{1-\alpha_1}Z_1$ with $Z_1\sim\cN(0,I_d)$ and the learning rate $\alpha_1$ is chosen such that $1-\alpha_1=o(1)$, the distributions $p_{X_1}$ and $p_{X_0}$ are exceedingly close.
+This is often referred to \emph{early stopping}, as the score functions can blow up as $t\rightarrow 0$ for non-smooth target data distributions, rendering non-trivial guarantees in total variation or KL divergence unachievable.
 The early stopping technique is widely employed in both real-world applications \citep{song2020score} and theoretical analysis \citep{chen2022sampling,benton2023linear}. \end{remark}